 - Do you review virtual host configuration, including patching?
 The virtual layer has its own set of configurations and security vulnerabilities that affect your servers, applications, and databases.

 - Since most virtualization methods reduce a server down to just a handful of files (which can easily be copied), do you periodically review who has access of the virtual host folders where those files reside?
-The same issue exists with server snapshots, which reside on the virtual server (guest)?
+The same issue exists with server snapshots, which reside on the virtual server (guest).
 They can contain the contents of RAM, which could include encryption keys and other sensitive data.
-Are those secure?
+Are those snapshots secure?

 - Are you logging and reviewing admin tasks such as creating new virtual servers, virtual admin IDs, and changes to virtual infrastructure parameters, like turning logging off?

 - Are you logging and reviewing virtual host server performance, disk space, etc.?
 Do you aggregate logs from virtual servers to see how the lack of disk space on the host will affect other virtual servers on that host or the SAN container?

 - Virtual server